Outdoor patio roofing installation made easy.

 Part 2 of the DIY roofing install guide.

-TIP “For a high wind zone or over 8 metres off the ground nail the entire sheet every 150mm.
-This is called storm nailing and will conform to most plywood manufacturers guidelines”.
+TIP “For a high wind zone or over 8 metres off the ground, nail the entire sheet every 150mm.
+This is called storm nailing and will conform to most plywood manufacturers’ guidelines”

-TIP “Allow for a 2 mm gap on the short length of the plywood.
-This gives room for the plywood to expand as it takes on the moisture of the surrounding environment.
+TIP: Allow a 2 mm gap along the short side of the plywood.
+This allows the plywood to expand as it absorbs moisture from the surrounding environment.
 You should, but the tongue and groove ends together with no gap.”

 Anything over 2 metres in height is considered “Working at heights” and specific safety measures need to be taken (refer to Work Safe Guidelines).
 This is a 600mm wide aluminium scaffold that is very lightweight and portable.

-This drip edge is 125mm with a 90° bend then 25mm with a 10mm upturn.
-The colour is on the outside, generally, Monument to match the dual black shingles.
+This drip edge is 125mm with a 90° bend, then 25mm with a 10mm upturn.
+The colour is generally on the outside, Monument, to match the dual black shingles.
 The purpose of this material is to protect the bottom edge of the plywood, which can rot over many years.

-Hammer a nail halfway in on both ends of the face of roof 100mm up from the bottom edge of the plywood and snap a chalk line.
+Hammer a nail halfway in on both ends of the face of the roof 100mm up from the bottom edge of the plywood, and snap a chalk line.
 This will be used to position the drip edge 25mm below the bottom edge of the plywood.
 Overlap the drip edge material 100mm at the joins.

-TIP “Never nail through two layers of metal drip edge as it will expand in the heat and buckle and warp.”
+TIP: “Never nail through two layers of metal drip edge as it will expand in the heat and buckle and warp.”

 TIP “Be aware that the asphalt saturated felt paper is only stapled down and it can slip under your feet.
 This becomes more of an issue the steeper the pitch is.”